 The traditional internship pathway is approximately nine months in duration starting in late July/August and ending in June, with breaks in November & December.

 The Site Preceptor Pathway is 9-13 months long.
 The program starts in late July/August and ends June-October of the following year.
-Intern is provided with Food Service Management and Clinical Site.
-Intern is responsible for identifying their other rotations, with approval of the DI Director/Coordinator and the sites they are contracting with.
+Student is provided with Food Service Management and Clinical Site.
+Student is responsible for identifying their other rotations, with approval of the DI Director/Coordinator and the sites they are contracting with.

 The ISPP is 9-24 months long.
 The program starts in late July/August of each year.
-The ISPP Intern must complete the program within 2 years of their starting date, which is the first date of orientation.
-The ISPP Intern finds all of their own sites and sets their own schedule, with approval of the DI Director/Coordinator and the sites they are contracting with.
+The ISPP Student must complete the program within 2 years of their starting date, which is the first date of orientation.
+The ISPP Student finds all of their own sites and sets their own schedule, with approval of the DI Director/Coordinator and the sites they are contracting with.

 Experiential Learning Experiences: